Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 “On it.”
 He switched over to his tactical net.
 “Grillsteak, target rich environment.
 Make me fuckin’ proud.”

 Double-flash of acknowledgement, and Daar was on his way.
-He was running at *his* pace so of course, his runners were clipped in and hanging on---*nothing* could match his speed.
+He was running at *his* pace so of course, his runners were clipped in and hanging on - *nothing* could match his speed.

 A beta got in his way.
 Daar hit it like a water balloon full of chunky salsa and scrap metal, left it all over the walls, didn’t even break stride. *Fuck* that felt good.
 Didn’t even interrupt his call to Stoneback’s newish Champion.
 “My Father?”